-Treating golden oldies to a modern makeover also gives studios a chance to make them more inclusive.
-Diversity plays a starring role in Disney's latest remakes.
-So more kids are seeing characters on the big screen who look like them.
-In Aladdin, Egyptian-Canadian actor Mena Massoud plays the lovable hero.
-African American actor and rapper Will Smith is the movie's wisecracking Genie.
-And, as just about everybody and their pet crustacean knows: African American singer and actress Halle Bailey landed the part of Ariel in The Little Mermaid.
+Treating their golden oldies to a modern makeover also gives studios a chance to make them more inclusive.
+Diversity plays a starring role in Disney's latest remakes, so more kids are seeing characters on the big screen who look like them.